Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Because indicating that they're like, this is bullshit.

-Luckily, it was a day that the couple he was marrying was very supportive
+Luckily it was a day that the couple who was marrying was very supportive.

 and hoisted a rainbow flag in the highest spot they could find.